 Growing up I don’t think I ever had cauliflower.

 I knew it existed, but I don’t think it ever walked through our door or entered our mouths for family dinners.
 But in the last 10 years or so I have been breaking out of my food box.
-I have been exploring and enjoying a world of real food… and now we’re even on a Whole30 journey.
+I have been exploring and enjoying a world of real food.

 But in the end, I wanted a great side dish for my family and even for guests and dinner parties.